vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 With the above efforts, we are happy to share that vLLM’s performance has improved a lot compared with last month’s vLLM.
 And it reaches state-of-the-art performance according to our performance benchmarks.

-**Serving engines.** We benchmark latest vLLM against TensorRT-LLM r24.07, SGLang v0.3.0 and lmdeploy v0.6.0a0.
+**Serving engines.** We benchmark the vLLM v0.6.0 against TensorRT-LLM r24.07, SGLang v0.3.0, and lmdeploy v0.6.0a0.
+For vLLM, we have turned on multistep scheduling via setting `--num-scheduler-steps 10`.
+We are actively working on making it on by default.

 **Dataset.** We benchmark different serving engines using the following three datasets:

 * **ShareGPT**: 500 prompts randomly sampled from ShareGPT dataset with fixed random seed.
   * Average input tokens: 202, average output tokens: 179
-* **Prefill-heavy dataset**: 500 prompts synthetically generated from sonnet dataset with roughly the same amount of input tokens (462 in average) and output tokens (16 in average).
+* **Prefill-heavy dataset**: 500 prompts synthetically generated from sonnet dataset with roughly 462 input tokens and 16 output tokens on average.
-* **Decode-heavy dataset**: 500 prompts synthetically generated from sonnet dataset with roughly the same amount of input tokens (462 in average) and output tokens (256 in average).
+* **Decode-heavy dataset**: 500 prompts synthetically generated from sonnet dataset with roughly the same amount of 462 input tokens and 256 output tokens on average.

 **Models.** We benchmark on two models: Llama 3 8B and 70B.
 We did not use the latest Llama 3.1 models as TensorRT-LLM r24.07 with TensorRT LLM backend v0.11 does not support it ([issue link](https://github.com/NVIDIA/TensorRT-LLM/issues/2105)).